elinavigand/elinavigand/README.md

 - 👯 I’m looking to collaborate on interesting Data projects.
 - 💬 Ask me about Customer Segmentation and Marketing Strategies.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/elinavigand/).
-- ⚡ Fun fact: I learn German by reading and listening Harry Potter books
+- ⚡ Fun fact: I learn German by reading and listening to Harry Potter books.